emilienschultz/activetigger/docs/quickstart.md

 You can see, by **clicking on active model**, if your model works well on your data.

 The **Exact score** is calculated on all the data you have annotated.
 The model uses this same data for training and then evaluating its performance.
 It is normal for this score to be very high (close to 1.0), because the model has already seen all this data during training.
 For the **CV10 score** , the model automatically divides all your annotations into 10 equal parts and trains on 9 parts that represent 90% of the annotations.
 It does not take into account the remaining part, which corresponds to 10% of the annotations, during training.
 It then uses this set-aside part to test whether the model can correctly predict these annotations that it has not seen during training.
 Then it repeats the following operation 10 times.

-Further in this quickstart, we provide a brief overview of how other metrics work, such as the F1 score.
+Further in this Quickstart, we provide a brief overview of how other metrics work, such as the F1 score.

-Once you judge that the score obtained is satisfactory, you can then train a larger model (it is explained in the Fine-tune your BERT classifier part), with more parameters that you can modify, which will serve to obtain more precise annotations.
+Once you judge that the score obtained is satisfactory, you can then train a larger model (which we explain in the Fine-tune your BERT classifier part), with more parameters that you can modify, which will serve to obtain more precise annotations.

 ### Vizualisation

 To improve your coding, you can use the Visualization mode.
 Select your SBERT feature (you can also add your trained model if you have one), then click compute.
 This will project your models into two dimensions.
 This projection allows you to see how your models group similar texts naturally.
 You can either visualize the elements you have annotated or the model’s predictions.
 The separation (or overlap) of the different groups can give you a visual indication of your model's performance – clear separation suggests a model that distinguishes categories well.
 Points appearing in "incorrect regions" (e.g., isolated orange points in a mostly blue area) may indicate classification errors or interesting edge cases to analyze.
 When you spot such cases, you can click on a point and annotate it.

+### Workflow

+Once you have annotated a sufficient number of examples (ideally a few hundred in total, at least around 50 per class/category) you can begin training classification models to assist and scale your annotation work.
+ActiveTigger supports a progressive workflow for model training.

+**Training Quick Models to Evaluate Intermediary Performance** You can train one or more "quick", intermediary models to see how well your model is performing based on your existing annotations.
+These can provide preliminary insights on baseline performance.
+This can help you in early stages of annotation, identifying cases where a model may struggle on ambiguities or other inconsistencies in your coding scheme/data.

+- Define your features under Prepare tab (we recommend SBERT).
+This is a pre-trained model that converts your text into a numerical representation (embeddings).
+This allows you to use the Visualization feature to see how this preliminary model groups texts.
+A clear visual separation indicates that the model is capturing how your categories should be distinguished.
+- You can follow the steps in **Fine-tune your BERT classifier** to train your first models on your actual annotations, even with a more limited annotation set.
+See guide on validation metrics for ways to assess performance.
+- Once you start seeing decent results in your first trained models, you can use the predictions of your latest model in visualizations, prediction export, and further annotation (active learning).
+In particular, the loss curve is a useful evaluation tool (see below).
+The entropy score (provided alongside predictions) can also be a useful metric for evaluation at this stage.
+High entropy suggests low confidence, helping you pinpoint ambiguous cases or inconsistencies in your annotations.

+!!! info "Keep your coding scheme consistent"

+    It can be tempting to adjust your annotations according to initial performance metrics (for example, a lower F1 score in a certain category may incite you to tag more examples as positives for this category).
+Ensure that your annotations are first and foremost consistent with your codebook.
+Mixing annotation strategies in the middle of the same scheme can cause issues with training models due to inconsistencies.
+If you are unhappy with model results, consider adjusting your codebook - maybe your categories are too vaguely defined?
+You can start a new coding scheme to test various annotation strategies.

+### Monitoring the Training Process
+During model training, ActiveTigger displays loss curves for both training and evaluation datasets.
+These curves help you assess the model's learning progress.
+The overall goal should be to minimize **loss**: a number that tells us how far off the model's predictions are from the correct answers.
+It is the difference between the model's predictions and the actual labeled data.

+During the traning phase, we calculate loss on training data. **Training loss** shows how well the model is doing on the examples it has already seen. **Evaluation loss** is measured on a separate sample of data that was not used during training.
+This gives a more realistic idea of how the model will perform on new, unseen data.

+This will give you two curves.
+They should be interpreted as follows:
+- Decreasing Loss: Indicates effective learning.
+If the loss remains flat, consider increasing the learning rate.
+- Increasing Loss: Suggests the learning rate may be too high, try lowering it.
+- Chaotic Loss Patterns: May indicate the model is learning from noise; adjust the learning rate accordingly.
+Overfitting: If the evaluation loss is significantly higher than the training loss, the model may be overfitting (= the model "memorizes" rather than "learns" and will perform poorly on unseen data).
+- Stalled Learning: If both curves are flat, consider reducing the number of epochs.

+You can also adjust the batch size (= how many examples the model looks at before updating itself) and gradient accumulation (= simulating large-batch training).
+The product of these two settings gives the effective batch size, which is displayed in the interface.

+These evaluation tools can help you define the parameters for your final model to be applied on the whole dataset.

 ## Fine-tune your BERT classifier

 Active Tigger allows you to train a BERT classifier model on your annotated data with two goals: extending your annotation on the complete dataset, or retrieving this classifier for other uses.
-Basically, it is a fine-tuning : the base model pre-trained will be adjusted to your specific data.
+Basically, it is fine-tuning: the base model pre-trained will be adjusted to your specific data.

 This is done on the **Train** tab.
 Click on **New Model** to train a new model.

-Name it and pick which BERT model base you would like to use (note that some are language-specific, by default in English use ModernBert and in French CamemBert).
+Name it and pick which BERT model base you would like to use (note that some are language-specific, by default ModernBert in English and CamemBert in French).

 You can adjust the parameters for the model, or leave it at default values.